 With the use of such ramps, 50 per cent of the blocks could have been towed to a height of 30–50 m (90–165 ft).
 These ramps, made from limestone chip, tafla and gypsum, rather than stone blocks, would have been easy to build and dismantle.

 Pyramid Building feasible

 Many websites display a misunderstanding of the nature of pyramids.
 One such site states that the pyramid stones are megaton (1 million ton) rocks, which could simply never be moved by humans.
 The blocks were definitely not a million tonnes each.
 Rather, on average, they weighed about 2.5 tonnes.
 Surrounding the blocks with teams of men, using cattle as well, which the Egyptians sometimes used, and wetting the sand would have made the job very doable, since the Nova pyramid-building experiment revealed that 20 men could easily pull a two-tonne block along lubricated tracks.

 People assume that since we don’t build such pyramids today, it would have been impossible for the ancient Egyptians to do so.
-However, in the NOVA pyramid-building experiment it took just 40 days to build a pyramid measuring 6 m (20 ft) high using mainly ancient technologies and a team of just 44 workmen, none of whom had any experience in pyramid building.
-If this can be done as just an experiment, there is no question that the state-controlled Egyptian system could acquire and organise thousands of workers over a number of years to build a real pyramid.
+However, in the NOVA pyramid-building experiment it took just 40 days to build a pyramid measuring 6 m (20 ft) high using mainly ancient technologies and a team of just 44 workmen, none of

 The Giza Pyramids and astral alignment